EU Tax & Accounting — 27 Member States

 - Advance Pricing Agreements (APAs): Available in most EU jurisdictions — binding 3-5 year agreements with tax authorities

-Withholding Taxes (Domestic Rates before Treaties)
+Withholding Taxes (Domestic Statutory Rates, before Treaties/EU Directives)

 | Country | Dividends | Interest | Royalties |